cristian-guerrero/legion-go-tricks/README.md

 ## What has issues

-- **v29 bios - IMPORTANT BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously
+- **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously,the LGO bios has a bug
-  - if you enable a custom fan curve, if you are using SimpleDeckyTDP, make sure to update to the latest version.
   - this bug is fully resolved on bios v29.1
 - Warning: there's some user reports that there's screen flashing on bios v29 with Nobara.
-  - this bug may not be present on Bazzite, unconfirmed on ChimeraOS
+  - this bug has not been reported on Bazzite, unconfirmed on ChimeraOS
 - Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet
   - there's dev work in progress for auto-brightness
     - if you wish to test it out, see [here](https://github.com/corando98/LLG_Dev_scripts?tab=readme-ov-file#ltchipotles-adaptive-brightness-algorithm)